-A pre-rehabilitation pumping video was completed June 10, 2019, with significant well construction details noted in Table 1.
+A pre-rehabilitation pumping video was completed June 11, 2019, with significant well construction details noted in Table 1.
 A DVD copy of the video has been enclosed with the original hard copy of this report.
-The video showed the lower section of the screen below 15.2 m not significantly impacted with buildup.
-Above 15.2 m, there is significant biological growth on the screen and casing (Photos 1 and 2).
+The video showed extensive fouling covering the screen (Photo 1).
+The video also showed sediment at the bottom of the well (Photo 2).
+The well required cleaning to remove this buildup.